2021 NFL Playoffs scores, bracket for Super Wild Card Weekend games

-The 2021 NFL Playoffs kick off today and Super Bowl 55 is right around the corner!
-Here are the final scores for Wild Card Weekend.
+The 2021 NFL Playoffs are underway and Super Bowl 55 is right around the corner!
+Here are the final scores, results and updated bracket after Wild Card Weekend.
 Check out the full 2021 NFL playoff schedule here.
-Click to watch the Cleveland Browns take on the Pittsburgh Steelers live on Peacock.

 Saturday, January 9